 Emphasis on methods and materials for teaching modern biology in the secondary school.
 Field trips and practice teaching experience.
-Prerequisite: Major or concentration in Biological Sciences with a minimum of two biology courses at N.I.U.
+Prerequisite: Major or concentration in biological sciences with a minimum of two biology courses at NIU.

-405. American Ecosystems (6-8)
+405. American Ecosystems (1-8)

 A laboratory and field analysis of environments.
-Lecture and laboratory on campus with minimum of three weeks in field.
-Students pay field expenses.
+Lectures and laboratories on campus plus extensive field experience.
+Students pay part of field expenses.
 Prerequisite: B.Sci.
 316.